 Beware of modern science.
 There is a tendency to leap into the current theories being promoted as though they express the whole truth.
 Modern science is outdated every ten years, replaced by newer, still incomplete information.
-It was, after all, "modern science" that once told us that babies would thrive more on bottled milk than on breast milk, that the chemical DES was safe for pregnant woman, that marijuana has no useful medical value and that you can safely loose weight by taking the drug phen - phen.
+It was, after all, "modern science" that once told us that babies would thrive more on bottled milk than on breast milk, that the chemical DES was safe for pregnant woman, that marijuana has no useful medical value, and that you can safely lose weight by taking the drug fen-phen.
 Modern science still tells us that pesticides in reasonable doses are safe.

 Use common sense and intuition.
 All great traditional healing sciences (Native American, Ayurvedic, Chinese) focus on principles of truth, based in spirit, tested though time and which stand eternal.
 Moderation is the safest approach unless a person is guided by an expert in the field.